Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 • Akihabara: BIC Camera + Yodobashi — budget your time wisely!

-• Meiji Shrine & Forest: A forest inside a mega-city is surreal.
+• Meiji Shrine & Forest: A forest inside a megacity is surreal.

 • Shinjuku at Night: Neon lights, Golden Gai, Omoide Yokocho.